Welcome! Yoga Killarney offers beginner-friendly, drop-in yoga classes in Killarney, Co. Kerry.

 Hanne has practiced yoga with instructors across North America in Washington DC, Montreal, San Francisco, Portland, and Vancouver.
 She continued her practice when she moved to Kerry in 2010.
 Four years later, Yoga Killarney was born.
 Her hope is, that through the practice of yoga, she can guide her students to feel better in their bodies and minds.

 Hanne is a registered and insured yoga instructor with Yoga Alliance UK.
-She received her training from The Lotus Seed in Portland, Oregon.
+She received her initial training from The Lotus Seed in Portland, Oregon.
 Her mentor, Wren Doggett, is a pioneer of non-profit and outreach yoga in the US.